yyy-Apple/LargePretrain/deepspeed/classification-multinode/README.md

 Please refer to [`run.sh`](run.sh) and [`train.py`](train.py) for further details.

 ## Some pitfalls
-- Due to some strange issues in the cluster, I have to modify `deepspeed/launcher/multinode_runner.py` and do some additional initializations such as load modules etc. More specifically,
+- Due to some strange issues on the cluster, I have to modify `deepspeed/launcher/multinode_runner.py` and do some additional initializations such as load modules etc. More specifically,
 ```python
 exports = ""
 for key, val in self.exports.items():